-To activate and deactivate Press the push button for at least 7 seconds.
-A jingle confirms your action.
+• To activate and deactivate Press button for at least seven seconds.
+A short jingle confirms your action.

 Opening and closing the battery drawer will also deactivate flight mode.
+A short jingle confirms your action.

 Optional features and accessories

 The features and accessories described in the following pages are optional.
 Please contact your hearing care professional for more information about features and accessories.